31 MAY - 1 JUNE 2021 • SOFITEL MELBOURNE

 Read more

-We’ll talk through what Artificial Neural Networks are, how they work, and the role data plays.
+No experience with Machine Learning, Software Development, or Maths is required!
+We’ll learn what Artificial Neural Networks are, how they work, and the importance of good data.

-By the end of the session, you should feel confident enough with the inner workings of Artificial Neural Networks to recognise opportunities for their use, identify risks in implementation, and bore your friends and family at dinner parties.
+By the end of the session, you should feel confident enough with the inner workings of Artificial Neural Networks to recognise opportunities for their use, identify risks in implementation, and bore friends and family at your next BBQ.

 Hooked!
 Connect, Engage and Inspire with Storytelling